zuozhenggh/learning-library/data-management-library/big-data/bds/bds-quickstart-workshop/intro.md

 * Expand on premise Hadoop; deploy test and development to the cloud.
 * Any scale using high performance bare metal or cost effective virtual machine (VM) shapes.
 * End-to-end data management; use with Autonomous Database, Analytics Cloud, OCI Streaming, OCI Data Catalog, OCI Data Science, and OCI Data Flow.
-* Use Oracle SQL to query across Hadoop, Object Stores, Kafka, and NoSQL with Cloud SQL ???  which includes Oracle Big Data Spatial and Graph, Big Data Connectors, and Oracle Data Integrator.
+* Use Oracle SQL to query across Hadoop, Object Stores, Kafka, and NoSQL with Cloud SQL.

 Watch our short video that explains key features in Oracle Big Data Service: